 The School Nurse or a designated staff member will provide first aid to the ill or injured student or staff member.
 In the event of a serious medical emergency, Downers Grove paramedics are called and, if necessary, the student will be transported to the Emergency Department of Good Samaritan Hospital in Downers Grove, unless directed to a different trauma center by the paramedics.
 All efforts are made to inform parents or the person designated by the parent to be called if the parents cannot be reached.
-In the case of a serious medical emergency, a parent or guardian or the person designated by the parent to be called if the parents cannot be reached will meet the school's representative at the hospital.
-[Note: If a student who is not a resident of Downers Grove is transported by Downers Grove paramedics to a hospital or care facility, the student's parents will be billed by the Village of Downers Grove for that service.]
+In the case of a serious medical emergency, a parent or guardian or the person designated by the parent to be called if the parent to be called if the parents cannot be reached will meet the school's representative at the hospital.
+[Note: If a student who is not a resident of Downers Grove for that service.]